Tutorials

 This list show which games can be played with our haptic devices without needed an external app.

-It also explain which game has which feature (rifle, handgun, both-handed handguns or multi device supports).
+It also explains which game has which feature (rifle, handgun, both-handed handguns or multi device supports).

 It also tells on which platform the compatibility is supported (represented by a link to the related platform’s store).